OmniLayer/spec/README.md

 The cancel will apply to the remaining Amount for sale.
 The UI must indicate if the cancellation was successful and how many coins were not sold.

 If you want to cancel a sell order, specify the same currency identifiers and Action = 3 (Cancel) and send the transaction so it is processed before the full amount for sale has been matched.
-Note that while the portion of an offer which has been matched cannot be canceled, sending the cancel message cancels any portion of the order which has not been matched.
+Note that while the portion of a sell order which has been matched and sold cannot be canceled, sending the cancel message cancels any portion of the order which has not been matched.

 ## Smart Property